paritytech/capi-multisig-app/README.md

 ### Initiate transaction

-Any authorised user can initiate a transaction by selecting a destination address and an amount to send.
+Any authorized user can initiate a transaction by selecting a destination address and an amount to send.
 The user will then sign the transaction and submit it for other signatories to sign.

 #### Call hash comm